 We have a range of categories to suit the huge variety of modern approaches to landscape photography from grand scenics, to intimate abstracts.
 There is a top prize of US $5000 and many other prizes for category winners and runners-up.

 In our first year we had over 13,000 entries from around the world.
 This made our competition one of the biggest landscape photography competitions in the world in our very first year.
 The standard of winning images was exceptional and a fine-art book of the best images is now available.
-We can’t wait to get started with the 2022 competition.
+We are now in the judging process.
 Stay up to date by joining our mailing list!